-- Bring their bookkeeping and tax returns up to date;
+- Bring their bookkeeping and tax returns up to date.

-- File any unfiled tax returns;
+- File any unfiled tax returns.

 - Gather documents related to real estate, and note who is on the title to each property.

-Tax Planning Issues for Property Settlements
+Tax-Planning Issues for Property Settlements

-While having gains is a good thing, there is still the potential to exclude the full $400,000 of gains.
-How?
+However, there's the potential to exclude the full $400,000 of gains.
 One possible tax strategy is for both spouses to stay on the title after the divorce.
-This gets the divorcing couple an exclusion of $500,000, rather than $250,000 if only one person remained on the title.
+This would get the divorcing couple an exclusion of $500,000 rather than $250,000 if only one person were to remain on the title.
 The divorcing couple would have zero potential taxable gains on a profit of $400,000 after the $500,000 exclusion.

-401(k), 403(b) and similar pension plans: The process for splitting up a 401(k) plan or similar pension account is what's known as a qualified domestic relations orders (QDROs).
-A QDRO is a "court order that assigns rights of an employee with a retirement plan to transfer some or all of the benefits to an alternate payee/spouse.
+Splitting up a 401(k) plan or similar pension account requires a qualified domestic relations order (QDRO).
+A QDRO is a "court order that assigns rights of an employee with a retirement plan to transfer some or all of the benefits to an alternate payee or spouse.
 It is sent to the plan administrator to divide the plan according to certain criteria," Carlisle says.
 How the 401(k) account is split is "spelled out in the QDRO."